 National Day for Truth and Reconciliation

-The Federal Government has declared September 30 a new statutory holiday - National Day for Truth and Reconciliation.
+The federal government marks September 30 as a statutory holiday - the National Day for Truth and Reconciliation.
 This day provides an opportunity to recognize and commemorate the tragic history and ongoing legacy of residential schools, and to honour survivors, their families and communities.

 Residents are encouraged to attend community events and ceremonies marking the day, learn more about residential schools, consider what each of us can do to advance reconciliation with Indigenous peoples, and recommit to understanding the truth of our shared history.